 The benefits of chewing

 Chewing physically warms the food – We liken the digestive system to a cauldron which needs to warm all the food we ingest to body temperature to start transformation.
-Transformation requires heat.
+Transformation requires heat (Yang).
 Chewing starts this process by mechanically heating the food in the mouth.
 If you already have weak, cold or slow digestion issue like gas, bloating, loose stools, slow digestion chew your food to warm it.
 You will also further burden your digestive fire if you eat too many cold or raw foods.

 Chewing mingles the food with salivary amylase, breaks down fibrous foods and regulates blood sugar – Salivary amylase is a digestive enzyme excreted in the mouth that begins carbohydrate breakdown.
-Carbohydrates are what gives you energy and the stabilize the Earth element and create warmth.
+Complex carbohydrates – which are not evil – give you energy, stabilize the Earth element and create warmth.
 “But I don’t eat carbs.”
-If this is your current stance on carbs you may soon be exhausted with possible blood sugar issues.
+If this is your current stance on carbs you may soon find yourself exhausted with possible blood sugar issues.
 We need to clarify here that simple carbohydrates like refined breads, pastas and cookies should be avoided as they breakdown too quickly and elevate blood sugar.
 However, complex carbohydrates like squash, root vegetables, lentil and legumes and grains with their bran intact are loaded with fiber and help regulate blood sugar and provide sustained energy.
-Smoothies may be loaded with beautiful foods like kale and broccoli but skip the important step of chewing leaving their fiber under processed by the time it hits the stomach and small intestines.
-They are also very cold and snuff out the digestive fire over time.
-Be very careful with smoothies with kids, elderly, sick and weak people.
-Stick to soups and stews which warm digest better.

-Chewing helps to regulate the bowels and decrease digestive complaints – The physical process of mastication sends a signal from the brain to the stomach to move from the small intestines and into the large intestines, thereby aiding regularity of bowel movement.
+Chewing helps to regulate the bowels and decrease digestive complaints – The physical process of mastication sends a signal from the brain to the stomach to move from the small intestines and into the colon, thereby aiding regularity of bowel movement.
 This doesn’t mean you should chew something like gum constantly if you are constipated.
 Chewing is a bodily process that should have natural times of rest or ‘not working’ unlike the Lungs and Heart that should function constantly.
-Rather start with more chewing at each meal and use fibrous foods like okra and aloe and herbs like fennel start stimulating the bowels.
+It would be better to start with more chewing at each meal and use fibrous foods like okra and aloe and herbs like fennel start stimulating the bowels.
 Many clients will notice that bowel habits improve overall reducing gas, bloating, GERD, acid reflux, IBS, Crohn’s, constipation, diarrhea and loose stools just by chewing more.
-Temporary use of digestive enzymes may be recommended too.
+Temporary use of digestive enzymes may also recommended.

 Increased digestive vitality and immunity – Rather than taxing your digestive system every time you eat wouldn’t it be better to try to improve your digestion each time?
-It’s a general rule of preventative medicine.
-Strengthen and improve whenever possible.
-The more we chew, the better our digestion becomes and by extension, the healthier you become.
+It’s a general rule of preventative medicine and many cultures – always aid and strengthen your digestion.
+The better your habits of chewing the better your digestion, and by extension, the healthier you become.

 Calms the mind and encourages relaxation – Sit down, take a bite, put your fork down, sit back, breath, smell and taste your food.
-Slowing down with eating helps us shift out the constant of going and lets us rest and connect with nourishing ourselves.
+Slowing down with eating helps us shift out of constantly going and lets us rest.
+We can better connect with ourselves and the feelings of deep nourishment.
 As you eat slower, you are also more attune to when you are satisfied which can help in regulating weight.